What is the Amazon Victorville opening date?

-Amazon has a massive footprint in Southern California with 3 fulfillment and sortation centers, 3 delivery stations, and 5 whole foods market locations.
-The Seattle-based company that revolutionized online shopping will open a new fulfillment center in Victorville promising to bring over 1,000 full-time jobs to the region.
+Amazon’s massive footprint in Southern California has three fulfillment and sortation centers, three delivery stations, and five whole foods market locations.
+The Seattle-based company that revolutionized online shopping will open a new fulfillment center in Victorville, promising to bring over 1,000 full-time jobs to the region.

 Weathering the economic downturn